October 15, 2020

 The sun is the #1 cause of wrinkles.
 Ultraviolet (UV) light causes skin to age by breaking down the collagen and elastin that provide support and elasticity.

 So, try to limit your time in the sun as much as possible.
 Use a broad spectrum sunscreen—and apply it generously—every day.
-Even on cloudy days, 80% of the sun’s harmful rays can reach your skin.
+Even in the winter and on cloudy days, 80 percent of the sun’s harmful rays can reach your skin.
 Be sure to choose a sunscreen that contains zinc (10-14%).
 It’s the most important ingredient in any sunscreen.

 Don’t overlook the obvious.
 A simple moisturizer makes lines and creases far less noticeable.
-Try one with sunscreen.
+Try one with sunscreen for one-step benefits.

 Include More Fruits and Veggies in Your Diet

 The vitamins (particularly vitamin C), minerals and antioxidants in fruits and vegetables help skin look more radiant, and protect against some effects of photoaging, or premature skin aging from repeated exposure to UV radiation.
-Take advantage of summer's plentiful array of fresh produce!
+Try to take advantage of fresh produce year-round.

 Get Enough Sleep